Gordon Fetterplace: Family

-Marrying his wife Barbara in 1956, the two had 10 children and 26 grandchildren.
-The two met in Campbelltown in 1961 when he opened the Bus Stop Pharmacy in Queen Street.
+He married his wife Barbara Auburn in 1956.
+The two had 10 children and 26 grandchildren.
+They moved to Campbelltown in 1961 to open the Bus Stop Pharmacy in Queen Street.

 Community work

-Fetterplace was a strong supporter of rugby and aided the development of the sport in the Campbelltown region, serving on the board of the Western Suburbs Leagues Club between 1994 and 1999.
+Fetterplace was a strong supporter of rugby league and aided the development of the sport in the Campbelltown region, serving on the board of the Western Suburbs Leagues Club between 1994 and 1999.
 He was re-elected in 2002, serving a further five years in the capacity of Director.
 Fetterplace was also the patron of the Campbelltown Show Society.
 Gordon became a well known personality in Campbelltown; volunteering his services in a variety of ways including to the local fire brigade and the Campbelltown Catholic Club.
 Mr. Fetterplace's community service also reached to St Gregory's Catholic College and charitable groups across the region.
 He retired from public life in 2007.

 Political work

-Fetterplace served on the Campbelltown City Council for 23 years, as well as 7 terms as mayor.
-In 1981 and 1984 Fetterplace sought election to the Capital Territory Legislative Assembly, competing for the seat of Camden.
+Fetterplace served on the Campbelltown City Council for 23 years, as well as 7 one-year terms as mayor and 3 terms as deputy mayor.
+In 1981 and 1984, Fetterplace sought election to the New South Wales Legislative Assembly as an Independent candidate for the seat of Campbelltown.
+In 1988, he stood as an Independent EFF candidate in the seat of Camden.
 Fetterplace pushed for better housing in the Campbelltown area, and provided governmental support for community based initiatives.
 After suffering a heart attack in April 1992, he retired from local government.

 Recognition

 In 1994 Gordon was awarded the Medal of the Order of Australia for his services to Campbelltown.
 In 2000 he was awarded the National Medal.
-The Wests Leagues Club rugby association awards a Gordon Fetterplace Medal.
+In 2011, the refurbished Campbelltown Swimming Centre was renamed the Gordon Fetterplace Aquatic Centre.
+The Wests Leagues Club awards a Gordon Fetterplace Medal.